robey/packrattle/docs/tutorial.md

 # Quick tutorial

-Let's build a parser that can take an expression like
+Let's build a parser that can model a basic 1970s pocket calculator.
+It should take an expression like

     3 * 10 + 7 * 11